Voted Best Personal Injury Law Firm By Georgia Lawyers

 Contact Our Atlanta Burn Injury Attorney

 After a burn injury, swift action is essential to secure evidence like fire reports, medical records, and witness statements, critical for burn injury claims, especially under the new April 2025 Georgia Tort Reform Law’s stricter rules.
 Time is critical due to Georgia’s two-year statute of limitations (O.C.G.A. § 9-3-33).
-Call Wetherington Law Firm at (404) 888-4444 or fill out our free consultation form today to fight for justice and compensation for your injuries.
+Call Wetherington Law Firm’s burn injury attorney at (404) 888-4444 or fill out our free consultation form today to fight for justice and compensation for your injuries.

 Frequently Asked Questions